Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 	4. Counted all the transistors and calculated the total transistors saved.
 		  - 4 Ts per `NAND`/`NOR`, and 2 Ts per `NOT` gate.
 	5. Determined the critical path by finding the longest sequence of gates and inverters between the input wires and output wires.
-6. We drew the gate implementations, as seen in Figure 13 in the appendix.
+6. We drew the gate implementations of this hardware, as seen in the appendix in the rDrawn Gate Implementations section.
 #### Part B
 - We created a new Vivado project and imported `lab07b.vhd` and `lab07b.xdc` files from Canvas.
 - We generated bitstream and uploaded to our FPGA board, to test our gate-based 8:3 priority encoder on the board.